 God loves to support his servants who walk uprightly.
 He will cause you to win, when you follow him and are dealt with unjust in the business world, for example.
 Let God take revenge on those who persecute you without cause.

 Jesus said: “Do not judge by appearances, but judge with a righteous judgment” (John 7:24).
 So we can judge within our jurisdiction, not superficially, but at the fruit.
-As noted, don’t near the root.
+As noted, don’t go near the root.

 Turner titles this verse: Warning against Naivete.

 Now the judgment goes in another direction.
 You rightly discern (a form of judging) that the snickering skeptic does not want to have a nuanced dialogue.
 But he keeps egging you on.
 He cackles and won’t leave behind his clunky and shallow reading of a difficult Scripture or concepts.
 You carry on the dialog with him, for a long or short time, and you realize it is time to move on.
 This is especially true with “comments debates” in social media.
 They can go on and on, but they become endless and fruitless.
-They will never (or rarely) bow the knee to the Lordship of Christ in a comments debate.
+The commenter will never (or rarely) bow the knee to the Lordship of Christ in a comments debate.

 Once again, the image of holy things before dogs and the pearls before swine or pigs is hyperbole.
 No one is supposed to take it literally.
 No one actually throws pearls before swine, and no one actually takes a Torah scroll or the tools in the temple and places them before dogs.
 Let’s not read too much into the imagery of dogs and pigs.
 Jesus is not lining up all the features of those two animals and claiming that humans are identical to them in every way.
 This is a startling image—often used by Jesus in the Sermon on the Mount.